 And there were lots of boats.
-We arrived around 9.30am and I had heard that the crowd peak is around midday.
+We arrived around 9.30am and I had heard that the busiest time is around midday.
 The beach was crowded but it wasn’t impossible to get away from other people.
-Of course it would have been better with fewer people but it didn’t ruin the experience for me.
+Of course, it would have been better with fewer people but it didn’t ruin the experience for me.

 The place was just so damn beautiful.

-And then it was time to meet back at the boat for the next stop of the Koh Phi Phi Island tour: Snorkelling off the shores of Koh Phi Phi Don.
+And then it was time to meet back at the boat for the next stop of the Koh Phi Phi tour: Snorkeling off the shores of Koh Phi Phi Don.

 This stop was the most disappointing for me and actually quite sad.
-Murky water with lots of rubbish floating around, zero coral, and barely any fish in sight made snorkelling there a lacklustre experience and not worth doing.
+Murky water with lots of rubbish floating around, zero coral, and barely any fish in sight made snorkeling there a lackluster experience and not worth doing.

 I imagine that these waters may have once matched the pristine underwater environs around Koh Lipe but now, after years of overuse and rampant, unchecked development on Koh Phi Phi Don, the waters were now desolate of life.

-The last stop for of the Koh Phi Phi Island tour was big, bad Koh Phi Phi Don itself.
+The last stop for our Phi Phi Island tour was big, bad Koh Phi Phi Don itself.
 We only had an hour there so my plans to climb up to the viewpoint over the two bays were quickly laid to rest.

-Instead I wandered the main street with the hoards, dodging touts along the way.
+Instead, I wandered the main street with the hoards, dodging touts along the way.
 The place was rammed with shops, everyone trying to make a buck off the many tourists that come here.
-It reminded me of the culture wastelands of Europe like Magaluf and the south of Tenerife.
+It reminded me of the cultural wastelands of Europe like Magaluf and the south of Tenerife.